9 Best Essential Oils for Fleas (Treatment for Dogs, Cats & Home)

 Sweet-smelling, all-purpose insect repellent, lavender oil is a popular choice for use in the home.
 It is best known for being a natural remedy in dealing with fleas and ticks.
 You need to keep in mind that this particular oil does not kill the fleas but keep them away.
 Be careful with the usage of this oil as pets may not tolerate it.
 Try to use in a spray bottle and sprinkle in the affected areas or use moderately on your pets.
 Many renowned research universities have recommended lavender oil to control fleas.

 Always remember that essential oils should not be used internally.
 Make sure to dilute your essential oil appropriately.
 Keep them out of the reach of kids or animals to avoid any hazardous effects.
-Also buy 100% authentic essential oil form trustworthy sources.
+Also, buy 100% authentic essential oil from trustworthy sources.

 Lemongrass Essential Oil